 Message from the Chief Wellness Officer

-The Michigan Medicine Wellness Office is currently undergoing a national search for the next Chief Wellness Officer.
+The Michigan Medicine Wellness Office welcomes Elizabeth Harry, MD as the new Chief Wellness Officer!

 No new messages are available at this time but archived messages are available below.

 November 2022 CWO Message (Kirk Brower, MD)

 As we reach the one-year anniversary of the pandemic, it is natural for us to pause and reflect on the experience.
 Most of us have felt stressed by COVID-19 in some way to some extent.
 We may have trouble sleeping or getting much done during the day, feel physically sick (like a tension headache or upset stomach), just not feel like our usual selves, or may feel lonely and isolated.
 These are common ways to feel during major life challenges and after traumatic events, which we sometimes refer to as post-traumatic stress.